Elyzavetka/utility_wise_home/README.md

     }
     ```
   #### Run the migrations:

   After the database is created and configured in settings.py, apply the migrations to create the necessary tables:

-      ```
+    ```bash
     python manage.py migrate
     ```